 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditor's Report) Order 2016' issued by theCentral Government of India in terms of sub-section (11) of section 143 of the Act(hereinafter referred to as the "Order") and on the basis of such checks of thebooks and records of theCompany as we considered appropriate and according to theinformation and explanations given to us we give in the Annexure "A" astatement on the matters specified in paragraphs 3 and 4 of the Order.
+1. As required by the Companies (Auditor's Report) Order 2016 ("the Order'')issued by the Central Government of India in exercise of powers conferred by sub-section11 of section 143 of the Act and on the basis of such checks of books and records of theCompany as we considered appropriate and according to the information and explanationsgiven to us we give in the "Annexure-A" attached hereto our comments on thematters specified in the paragraphs 3 and 4 of the said Order.

 2. As required by Section 143(3) of the Act we report that:

 (b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-(c) The Balance Sheet the Statement of Profit and Loss and the Cash Flow Statement dealt with by this Report are in agreement with the books ofaccount.
+(c) The Balance Sheet the Statement of Profit and Loss Statement of Changes in Equityand the Cash Flow Statement dealt with by this Report are in agreement with the books ofaccount.

-(e) On the basis of the written representations received from the directors as on March31 2017 taken on record by the Board of Directors none of the directors isdisqualified as on March 31 2017 from being appointed as a director in terms of Section 164(2) of the Act.
+(e) On the basis of the written representations received from the directors as on 31stMarch 2019 taken on record by the Board of Directors none of the directors isdisqualified as on March 31 2019 from being appointed as a director in terms section 164(2) of the Act.

-(f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in Annexure "B".
+(f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate report in "Annexure-B".

-(g) With respect to the other matters to be included in the Auditors' Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our knowledge and belief and according to the information andexplanations given to us:
+(g) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

-The Annexure referred to in our Independent Auditor's Report to the members of theCompany on the standalone financial statements for the year ended March 31 2019 we reportthat:
+With reference to the Annexure referred to in paragraph 1 in Report on Other Legal andRegulatory Requirements of the Independent Auditors' Report to the members of the Companyon the standalone Ind AS financial statements for the year ended March 31 2019 we reportthat:

-i (a) The Company has generally maintained proper records showing full particularsincluding quantitative details and situation of its fixed asset
+i. (a) The Company has generally maintained proper records showing full particularsincluding quantitative details and situation of its fixed asset.

 (b) According to the information given to us the management has physically verifiedthe Fixed Assets of the Company in current financial year.
 The Company has recognizeddiscrepancies/differences in the verification of Fixed Assets.